Odd Hadwiger number and graph products: Introduction

 \begin{theorem} For any two graphs $G$ and $H$,

 \end{theorem}

 While we could not prove a version of Theorem~\ref{thm:main} for the direct product, we conjecture that such a result holds.
-Moreover, we prove a couple of lower bounds for the direct product of two cliques.
+Moreover, we prove a couple of lower bounds including the following.